Name

 Attention Git Users

-If you’re a git user thinking this is like git revert
+If you’re a git user thinking this is like git revert, it’s not.

 state it had just after applying the target change.
 It feels like magic, but